Read chapters

 He lifted his glass again, though he barely sipped.
 The repetition filled the silence he did not quite know how to breach.

-Robert looked down at his glass, then back at Nevill.
-"I do not really know how I feel about that.
-A part of me wants to hold time so that she can be my little sister a while longer."
+"… A part of me wants to hold time so that she can be my little sister a while longer."

-Nevill tilted his head slightly.
+Lord Nevill tilted his head slightly.
 "How come?" he asked, his voice almost too casual.

 Robert glanced around and lowered his voice slightly as if to protect a confidence.
 "I do not wish to violate her trust, but I can say that she wishes for attachment.
-Mother tries to make her give up her 'childish fancies,' as she calls it."
+Mother tries to make her give up her 'childish fancies,' as she calls them."

 Nevill's brow furrowed slightly.
 He reached for a small biscuit on a side plate, more for distraction than hunger.